 We also don’t need to run a credit check, so if you’ve damaged your credit score trying to open an account from your temporary address, it won’t hurt your chances of getting an Arro Personal Account.
 And because we don’t check your credit file, your application with us won’t appear on there or damage your score further.

 You simply have to be over 18 and live in the UK right now, even if you are not a permanent resident or a British national, and we have some simple Fair Fit criteria to make sure the account is right for you.

 If it is, we guarantee to accept your application – and we can verify your ID using a quick online check of databases for 160 different countries, so if you’re new to the UK, we’ve got you covered.

-Within just three minutes we can have a new account open for you with online access to your account admin dashboard, a sort code and account number for incoming transfers, Faster Payments and Direct Debit for outgoing payments, and a MasterCard® debit card for ATM withdrawals, card payments and online shopping.
+Within just three minutes we can have a new account open for you with online access to your account admin dashboard, a sort code and account number for incoming transfers, Faster Payments and Direct Debit (not currently available, but it’s coming soon!) for outgoing payments, and a MasterCard® debit card for ATM withdrawals, card payments and online shopping.